Eliminating sales and marketing silos: RevOps automation is the best approach

 Now, I’m going to tell you something you may not want to hear: these likely aren’t “risks” to your business, but rather they’re things you’re almost certainly experiencing but have chosen to accept because of the allure of complacency.

-Ultimately, these marketing silos are prohibiting the organization as a whole from learning and adjusting based on successes and failures, all while being a barrier to achieving customer-centricity in your company culture.
+Ultimately, these marketing silos in companies are prohibiting the organization as a whole from learning and adjusting based on successes and failures, all while being a barrier to achieving customer-centricity in your company culture.

 Breaking down your sales and marketing silos